 Sidewalk chalk may be used in an appropriate manner on residential sidewalks and parking areas.
 Students may not use sidewalk chalk in the vicinity of the chapel, administration, and classroom buildings.
-The north sidewalk entrance of the Campus Center is reserved for sidewalk chalk artistry sponsored by the SGA Vice President of Marketing.
+The north sidewalk entrance of the Campus Center is reserved for sidewalk chalk artistry sponsored by SGA.
 No chalk products may be used on exterior walls or doors throughout campus.
 The Director of Campus Life may make exceptions to this policy for university sponsored events.